jberlyn/syncopation/README.md

 Syncopation uses Go's standard `testing` package.
 - **Unit & Integration Tests**: Run with `go test ./...`
 - **E2E Tests**: Use `net/http/httptest` via `go test ./api/...`

+## AI Disclosure

+This project was built with the assistance of AI tooling such as Antigravity following a Research, Plan, Implement strategy.